CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 ---
 date: 2017-02-06
-title: Control flow statements in liquid
+title: Control flow statements in Liquid
 video_id: VFZteTaikNI
 description: Use Liquid to control which content is displayed on the page
 tags: